Bilou4/hubble-berry/scripts/README.md

 ## pylapse.py

 There are 2 available formats at this moment, AVI and MP4.
 AVI is the default one, if you want MP4, just add --mp4 in the command line.
+Here is an example: [timelapse_example]

 ```sh
 ./pylapse.py -i [input_directory] -o [output_directory] -t [time]